 Pay-per-click campaigns are a steady bet even in the ever changing digital world, but new mediums are infiltrating the digital marketing sphere that advertisers need to adopt — like, yesterday.
-Video advertising, in particular, is increasingly gaining ground on social feeds, and the medium itself is evolving (think: live streaming, virtual reality, etc).
+Video advertising, in particular, is increasingly gaining ground on social feeds, and the medium itself is evolving (think: live streaming, virtual reality, etc.).

-It’s important to note, however, that there’s been some heated controversy surrounding video metrics on advertising platforms like Facebook and Instagram, which may be skewing video metrics.
+It’s important to note, however, that there’s been some heated controversy surrounding video advertising metrics on advertising platforms like Facebook and Instagram, which may be skewing video metrics.

-Easy to Consume
+Video Advertising is Easy to Consume

 For multi-family communities, videos can very easily convey a property’s amenities and neighborhood vibe all all wrapped into one content package and tied in a bow, because viewers never need to leave the page.

-Cheap Advertising Costs
+Cheap Video Advertising Costs

 While the cost of video production might feel like a big spend, the cost of getting the video in front of your audience is a stark contrast.
 We’ve executed video campaigns for our clients that cost as little as $.02 per view.